-Gartner defines artificial intelligence applications in IT service management as tools that augment and extend IT service management (ITSM) workflows using AI.
+Gartner defines AI applications in IT service management as tools that augment and enhance IT service management (ITSM) workflows using AI.
 These analyze ITSM data and metadata (primarily found in ITSM platforms) to provide intelligent advice and actions on ITSM practices and workflows, such as IT service desk and support activities.
-This software can either be a stand-alone product, capabilities within an ITSM platform or an add-on to an ITSM platform.
+This software can either be a stand-alone product, features extending an ITSM platform or an add-on to an ITSM platform.
+AI features enable I&O teams to optimize IT support and service management processes (such as incident and problem management) through insight and automation.
+This can lead to tangible reduction in costs, such as labor savings by handling support issues and requests automatically, faster resolutions, and improved accuracy in triage, categorization and expert identification.
+In addition to addressing overheads, AI solutions can improve the employee-facing user experience and enhance IT’s relationship with the business consumer.
+Some features, such as intelligent risk advisory, can help I&O leaders reduce disruptions and provide reliable IT services.

 Gartner defines IT service management (ITSM) platforms as software that offers cohesive workflow management and automation for organizations to plan, deliver, support and improve integrated IT services.
 ITSM platforms provide a system of record for ITSM practices, including request, incident, problem, change, knowledge, service level and configuration management.
 Typically offered as SaaS, ITSM platforms are also available for on-premises deployments as per organizational needs.
 ITSM platforms are key tools used to manage IT support issues and aid employee productivity.
 IT leaders require robust ITSM platforms to drive business value in the services they provide, and are increasingly looking for these products to support digital business transformation outside IT.
 By capturing, tracking and reporting on service-related activities across the estate, the platform acts as a coherent system of record for ITSM-related actions.
 ITSM platforms boost infrastructure and operations (I&O) teams’ efficiency through automating processes, streamlining decision making and providing seamless integration with third-party applications.
 As organizational needs grow, advanced multichannel support features enhance the end-user experience, helping IT services remain agile and aligned with business goals.

-Infrastructure monitoring tools capture the health and resource utilization of IT infrastructure components, no matter where they reside (e.g., in a data center, at the edge, infrastructure as a service [IaaS] or platform as a service [PaaS] in the cloud).
-This enables I&O leaders to monitor and collate the availability and resource utilization data of physical and virtual entities — including servers, containers, network devices, database instances, hypervisors and storage.
-These tools collect data in real time and perform historical data analysis or trending of the elements they monitor.
+Infrastructure monitoring tools capture the health and resource utilization of IT infrastructure components wherever they reside (e.g., in a data center, at the edge, or IaaS or PaaS in the cloud).
+This enables I&O teams to monitor the availability and resource utilization data of physical, virtual, software entities, and AI systems — including servers, containers, network devices, database instances, hypervisors, storage, and basic application monitoring.
+These tools collect data in near real time and perform historical data analysis or trending of the elements they monitor.

 Remote Desktop Software allows secure access and control of remote devices across multiple platforms.
 The software provides the same level of access as being physically present to manage and control the resources of the remote device.
 The software offers secure transfer of files in a live or unattended support session.
 The Remote Desktop software is generally used by the IT professionals performing maintenance and support personnel assisting end-users.